waynepallen/core/doc/development-guides/OCB-DesignInfo.md

 noderoles are not editable and are ignored by the annealer).

-Additionally, we have barclamps to group together logically related roles, glue the roles into the Crowbar API and Web UI, and contain any jig-specific files that the roles require.
+Additionally, we have barclamps to group together logically related roles, glue the roles into the OpenCrowbar API and Web UI, and contain any jig-specific files that the roles require.

-## Roles, in a little more detail: ##
+## Roles, in a little detail: ##

 Roles have a lot to do.
 Their dependency graph is used a template to build the noderole DAG, they need to provide their jig with all the